lsloan/caliper-spec/guides/certification-guide.md

 #### <a name="httpResponse"></a>HTTP Message Responses

 Following receipt of a [Sensor](https://www.imsglobal.org/spec/caliper/v1p2#sensor) request message the certification service will reply with a response message.
-The response will include a three-digit status code indicating whether or not the certification service was able to understand and satisfy the request as defined by [RFC 7231](#rfc7231).
+The response will include a three-digit status code indicating whether or not the certification service was able to understand and satisfy the request as defined by [[RFC7231]].

 * To signal a Caliper sensor that it has successfully received a message the certification service endpoint will reply with a <code>2xx</code> class status code.
 The body of a successful response will be empty.
 * If a Caliper sensor sends a message containing events and or entities without an enclosing [Envelope](https://www.imsglobal.org/spec/caliper/v1p2#envelope), the certification service will reply with a <code>400 Bad Request</code> response.